pacoispaco/eifogl/README.md

  1. Remove obsolete stuff.
  2. Upgrade GLX binding.

-I'm currenly working on getting everything to compile with EIffelStudio 16.05 and FreeGLUT.
+I'm currenly working on getting everything to compile with EiffelStudio 16.05 and FreeGLUT.
 I'm rusty on both but have got the example program 'simple' working.
 You can find that [here](https://github.com/pacoispaco/eifogl/tree/master/examples/eglut/simple).

 Since I haven't yet gone through all code, there's a lot of stuff here that may not work at the moment.
-I hope to fix that and remove all obsolete stuff in teh coming months.
+I hope to fix that and remove all obsolete stuff in the coming months.
+You can check the status of ongoing work [here](https://github.com/pacoispaco/eifogl/blob/master/UPGRADE_NOTES_FREEGLUT.md).

 Installing
 ----------